ben-mulhern/shithead-rules/rules.md

 Once a player has exhausted both their hand-cards and up-cards, they must play one of their down-cards blindly, since they do not know the value of any of these cards.

 They may choose to pre-select and view this card prior to their next turn (once hand and up-cards are exhausted), at which point the card enters their hand.
 They may not change that decision once the card has been viewed.

+If the player chooses to pre-select and view a down card, and it has the same face value as the card they had just played, they may play the down card immediately, as it forms part of a playable set of cards.

 If a player has no hand-cards, no up-cards, and has not pre-selected a down-card into their hand, and is shown a 3 by another player, they may take a down-card into their hand at this point.
 If it turns out to be a 3, they may show it in response to the 3 they were shown.